kristinemlarson/gnssrefl/README.md

 * REFL_CODE = where the reflection code inputs (SNR files and instructions) and outputs (RH) will be stored (see below).
 Both SNR files and results will be saved here in year subdirectories.

-However, if you do not do this, the code will assume your local working directory (where you installed the code) is where you want everything to be.
+If you don't define these environment variables, the code should assume your local working directory (where you installed the code) is where you want everything to be.
 The orbits, SNR files, and periodogram results are stored in directories in year, followed by type, i.e. snr, results, sp3, nav, and then by station name.